Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the 100 TeV collider

-Fig.\,\ref{fig:mumu-14vs100-combo} compares the projected upper limits on the branching fraction of the Higgs boson into a pair of mediator particles obtained with the $P^S \times D^S_{\mu \mu} \geq$ 1\,vtx set of cuts, between the 14\,TeV CMS MS and the 100\,TeV FCC-hh MS (barrel-endcap and forward MS combined) for two mediator masses of 0.5\,GeV and\,50 GeV.
+Fig.\,\ref{fig:mumu-14vs100-combo} compares the projected upper limits on the branching fraction of the Higgs boson into a pair of mediator particles obtained with the $P^S \times D^S_\mu \geq$ 1\,vtx set of cuts, between the 14\,TeV CMS MS and the 100\,TeV FCC-hh MS (barrel-endcap and forward MS combined) for two mediator masses of 0.5\,GeV and\,50 GeV.
 For both the benchmark masses, we have an improvement by a factor of around 200 in the FCC-hh detector compared to the CMS detector.
-Increase in the cross-section and the luminosity alone accounts for a factor of $\sim$ 150, and an increase in the efficiency by a factor of $\sim 1.4$ in going from the CMS to the FCC-hh.
+Increase in the cross-section and the luminosity alone accounts for a factor of $\sim$ 150, and an increase in the efficiency by a factor of around 1.4 in going from the CMS to the FCC-hh detectors.

-Fig.\,\ref{fig:mumu-100TeV-combo} shows the projected upper limits on the branching fraction, Br$(h \to \phi \phi)$, for all the four combinations of cuts described earlier ($D^H_{\mu \mu} \geq$ 1\,vtx, $D^H_{\mu \mu} =$ 2\,vtx, $P^H \times D^S_{\mu \mu} \geq$ 1\,vtx,f $P^S \times D^S_{\mu\mu} \geq$ 1\,vtx), for a range of masses and decay lengths of the mediator particle at the 100\,TeV collider, by the combination of barrel-endcap MS and the forward MS of the FCC-hh detector at 30\,ab$^{-1}$.
+Fig.\,\ref{fig:mumu-100TeV-combo} shows the projected upper limits on the branching fraction, Br$(h \to \phi \phi)$, for all the four combinations of cuts described earlier ($D^H_\mu \geq$ 1\,vtx, $D^H_\mu =$ 2\,vtx, $P^H \times D^S_\mu \geq$ 1\,vtx, and $P^S \times D^S_\mu \geq$ 1\,vtx), for a range of masses and decay lengths of the mediator particle at the 100\,TeV collider, by the combination of barrel-endcap and forward MSs of the FCC-hh detector at 30\,ab$^{-1}$.
 The shown limits are obtained by combining the ggF, VBF and Vh modes for the Higgs boson production.
-With the displaced di-muons analysis of the CMS MS extended to FCC-hh, and utilising both the barrel-endcap and forward MS detectors, the best sensitivity that can be achieved is using the $D_{\mu\mu}^H\geq1$\,vtx set of cuts is $5.9\times10^{-9}$ for 0.5\,GeV at $c\tau=$ 1\,cm and $4.1\times10^{-9}$ for 50\,GeV at $c\tau=$ 0.5\,m.
-Comparing to CMS results for 14\,TeV, we find that the decay length corresponding to the most sensitive limit remain the same at FCC-hh.
+With the displaced di-muons analysis of the CMS MS extended to FCC-hh, and utilising both the barrel-endcap and forward MS detectors, the best sensitivity that can be achieved using the $D_\mu^H \geq 1$\,vtx set of cuts is $7.6 \times 10^{-9}$ for 0.5\,GeV at $c \tau_\phi =$ 1\,cm and $5.0 \times 10^{-9}$ for 50\,GeV at $c \tau_\phi =$ 0.5\,m.
+Comparing to CMS results, the decay length corresponding to the most sensitive limit remain the same at FCC-hh.
+In Fig.\,\ref{fig:mumu-100TeV-sv-combo}, we show the projected limits with the isolation cut applied on $\Delta\phi_{\mu\mu,{\rm mom}}$ instead of the physical separation at the detector edge and we find similar result as for the 14\,TeV analysis.